Commercial Litigation Lawyers in Calgary

 Here to solve your problems

-Navigator Law works with our clients to find practical and economical solutions to business disputes and commercial disputes.
-We offer alternative methods such as mediation and arbitration in order to effectively resolve a wide range of legal disputes.
+Navigator Law works with our clients to find practical and economical solutions to commercial disputes.
+We can also assist clients through various alternative dispute resolution methods such as mediation and arbitration in order to effectively resolve a wide range of legal disputes.

-Contracts are a common source of business disputes.
-There are many different types of business contracts, such as lease agreements, service agreements, intellectual property contracts, joint venture agreements, non-competition agreements.
+Contracts are a common source of commercial disputes.
+There are many different types of commercial contracts, such as lease agreements, service agreements, joint venture agreements, or non-competition agreements.

 If the contract has not been fulfilled appropriately, a party is in breach of contract, or you need help enforcing a contract, a business litigation lawyer can help you find a solution.

 As a preventative measure, it is also beneficial to have a lawyer draft or review a contract before you sign.

 Even the best business partnerships can end in conflict, which could threaten the success of a business.
 From asset sale disputes and breach of a partnership agreement to ownership rights disputes, a lawyer can help mitigate the financial and legal risk of a partner or shareholder during a dispute.

 If your firm is in disagreement with Canada Revenue Services, a lawyer can help fight assessments up to and including in the Tax Court of Canada.

 Construction disputes typically arise due to an actual or perceived violation of a construction contract.
 These disputes may be caused by failure to administer a contract, a misunderstanding of contract conditions or contract delays.

 Just like any other contract dispute, a lawyer can help you resolve the dispute, draft or review a contract before you sign it.